fluent/fluent-operator/docs/plugins/fluentd/secret.md

 | valueFrom |  | ValueSource |
 # ValueSource

-ValueSource represents a source for the value of a secret.
+ValueSource defines how to find a value's key.

 | Field | Description | Scheme |